Ali-Ashraf-510/monte-carlo-integration/README.md

 - The app runs in debug mode by default (debug=True).
 Disable this in production.
 ## Contributing
-Contributions are welcome!
+- Contributions are welcome!
 To contribute:
-Fork the repository.
+- Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).

-Make your changes and commit (git commit -m "Add feature").
+- Make your changes and commit (git commit -m "Add feature").

-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).

-Create a pull request.
+- Create a pull request.

-License